Lars BERGLUND / Liangbing HU

 compared to regular paper.
 The transparent paper demonstrates a

-fibers while using much less energy and time to process paper with
+nanoscale fibers while using much less energy and time to

-a similar thickness.
-Such low-cost, highly transparent, and high
+process paper with a similar thickness.
+Such low-cost, highly

-haze paper can be utilized as an excellent film to enhance
+transparent, and high haze paper can be utilized as an excellent

-solar panel, solar roof, or solar windows.
-Transparent paper is
+applications such as solar panel, solar roof, or solar windows.

 [0062] The highly transparent paper has a high haze based on